-On September 26, 2018, we entered into an intellectual property licensing agreement (the "SentrX Agreement") with SentrX, a veterinary medical device company that develops and manufactures veterinary wound care products.
+On September 26, 2018, we entered into an intellectual property licensing agreement (the "SentrX Agreement") with SentrX Animal Care, Inc. ("SentrX"), a veterinary medical device company that develops and manufactures veterinary wound care products.
 Under the SentrX Agreement, we in-licensed the rights to trade secrets and know-how related to the manufacturing of KIO-201.
 The SentrX Agreement enables us to pursue a different vendor with a larger capacity for manufacturing and an FDA-inspected facility for commercialization of a product for human use.
 Under the SentrX Agreement, SentrX is eligible to receive milestone payments totaling up to \$4.75 million, upon and subject to the achievement of certain specified developmental and commercial milestones.
+On June 7, 2023, we entered into an amendment agreement (the "SentrX First Amendment") whereby SentrX removed our obligation to make any further payments, milestone or otherwise.
 The term of the agreement is until the Product is no longer in the commercial marketplace.
+In addition, on June 7, 2023, we entered into a new exclusive license agreement (the "New SentrX Agreement") with SentrX, whereby we out-licensed certain KIO-201 patents for use in animal health and veterinary medicine.
+Under the New SentrX Agreement, SentrX is obligated to pay us a flat low single-digit royalty on net sales, and is effective until the last licensed patent terminates.
+On August 16, 2023, SentrX was acquired by Domes Pharma Group.

-On May 1, 2020, we (through our subsidiary, Bayon Therapeutics, Inc.) entered into an agreement with the University of California (UC) granting to us the exclusive rights to its pipeline of photoswitch molecules.
+On May 1, 2020, we, through our subsidiary Bayon, entered into an agreement with University of California ("UC") granting to us the exclusive rights to its pipeline of photoswitch molecules.
 The agreement requires us to pay an annual fee to UC of \$5,000, as well as payments to UC upon the achievement of certain development milestone and royalties based on revenue relating to any product incorporating KIO-301.
-The Company is obligated to pay royalties on net sales of 2% of the first \$250 million of net sales, 1.25% of net sales between \$250 million and \$500 million, and 0.5% of net sales over \$500 million.
+We are obligated to pay royalties on net sales of 2% of the first \$250 million of net sales, 1.25% of net sales between \$250 million and \$500 million, and 0.5% of net sales over \$500 million.
 The agreement expires on the date of the last-to-expire patent included in the licensed patent portfolio which is January 2030.